Making the Most of Your CPAP Machine Comfort Settings

 Some people don’t like CPAP humidification, while others think it’s their therapy’s best feature.

 During your meeting with your sleep specialist, this may already be set to On.
 Why?
-Moist, warm air delivered with pressurized air is far more comfortable for users and has been shown to lead to better CPAP therapy usage.
+Moist, warm air is far more comfortable for users and has been shown to lead to better CPAP therapy usage.

 Users who experience dry mouth (who aren’t mouth breathers) can also benefit from humidification.